psyomn/weaver/questions.markdown

 story take place in some down-town area.
 The provides the chance of more dialogue with random oddballs.

 > I'm actually quite okay with this being a global thing.
 If he's truly
 > separate and a creation of the unnamed he could reasonbly travel anywhere
 > under his own will.
+>> Fair enough - that can work well.

 *So the threads...
 Where do those come from?*

 We need it to take a toll on him.
 Let's make the act of closing a rip a blood offering.
 He pricks his finger and threads the needle with his blood.

+> That can work.
+For more vicious tears, an offering of bone might be required.
+> That could explain the toll a little more.

+### Voidmakers (Pathbringers)

 *Who is our antagonist?*

 I'm calling her voidmaker prime.

 *The unnamed?*

 Yeah.

 Naming the categorization, the particularization of things.
 It's how we organize and understand things.
 To be unnamed is to be uncategorized.
 To be beyond understanding and able to maintain power.

 He's been driven from other realities.
 This reality that he's walled off is the one he's feeding off of to gain power.

 He sent the weaver out to do his bidding.

+*How did he send the weaver to do his bidding?*

+* Was the weaver a normal person before becoming the weaver?

+* Was the weaver created by unnamed? (uh oh, patricide in the end!)

+* If normal person before, does he gradually regain memories as the story goes by?
+If so, why does he have recollections of disasters, and the need to weave?
+  Were those memories real?

 The task that he sent him on not worthy of the unnamed's attention.
 He set the weaver on his way and then promptly moved on to other things.

-*If we go with this, what's the ending?*

-He needs to go back and confront the unnamed.

-1. he defies the unnamed and in takes his power in naming him
-2. he goes back to work, endless closing voids and destroying voidmakers
-3. he defies the unnamed and goes to back to life his own life

-Number 2 is the Sisyphean ending and could be an endless loop for the player.
-Banished from the presence of the unnamed and compelled to keep working against the voidmakers.

-The third pulls the weaver out of the story as the unnamed goes on his own quest against the voidmakers, razing the world in the process as they take the nuclear option against him... trying to create an entire reality of voidmakers to counter him

-*And conversely, what is the opening?*

-I like the idea of opening on the weaver closing a void.
-This is his task and the player's primary task.
-The expected mechanic is the first thing introduced.

 *Voidmakers?*